pandanite-crypto/pandanite/README.md

-Panda Coin
+Welcome to PandaCoin!
 ====================
 ![panda](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/Noto_Emoji_KitKat_1f43c.svg/240px-Noto_Emoji_KitKat_1f43c.svg.png)

-Welcome to PandaCoin!
 PandaCoin was designed with a simple philosophy: those that help create the global panda network should earn from the effort they put in, without having to sell off their coins.

 To do this PandaCoin gives a certain portion of every transaction back to the user base, with a payout proportional to each founding wallets seniority, up to the first 1 million founding wallets.
 This means that the first 1 million users will always earn from the panda network because they believed in our currency early.